 During her career, Ms. Howson has also served on the boards of companies including Organovo Holdings, Inc., Actavis Pharma, Inc., ContraVir Pharmaceuticals, Inc., Cynapsus Therapeutics Inc., Enzymotec Ltd., Idenix Pharmaceuticals, Inc., IPM-International Partnership for Microbicides and OXiGENE, Inc.

 Ms. Howson earned a Bachelor of Science in chemical engineering from the Technion – Israeli Institute of Technology, a Master of Science in chemical engineering from the City College of New York and a Master of Business Administration from Columbia University.

 She is chairman of the Compensation Committee of Immunic’s board.

 Dr. Jörg Neermann

-Prior to joining LSP, Dr. Neermann was Managing Director at DVC Deutsche Venture Capital (the venture capital subsidiary of Deutsche Bank), where he built and ran its healthcare investment franchise.
+Prior to joining LSP, Dr. Neermann was Managing Director at DVC Deutsche Venture Capital (a venture capital subsidiary of Deutsche Bank), where he built and ran its healthcare investment franchise.
 Prior to DVC, he started his venture capital career with Atlas Venture as an associate and investment manager.

 During his career, he led and completed more than 80 financing transactions and was intimately involved in more than 15 M&A transactions and IPOs with a total transaction volume exceeding a billion euros.